-- 18. For the controlled subjects of Initial Teacher Education and Pre-registration Nursing and Midwifery Education, universities will be liable for a penalty if they exceed their indicative number by 10% or 10 Full-Time Equivalent (FTE) places (whichever is larger). - 19.
-For the controlled subject of Dentistry, universities will be liable for a penalty if they exceed their indicative number by 5%. - 20.
-For the controlled subject of Medicine, universities will be liable for a penalty if they exceed their intake target for all Scottish-domiciled, rUK and rEU students, as set out in the Announcement of Intake Targets for the Controlled Subject of
+19. For the controlled subjects of Initial Teacher Education and Pre-registration Nursing and Midwifery, universities will be liable for a financial penalty if they exceed their 'indicative number' by 10% or 10 Full-Time Equivalent (FTE) places; whichever is larger.

-- Medicine in Universities for AY 2019-20.
-There will be a tolerance threshold of 10% for over-recruitment. - 21.
-The control covers Scots, rEU and rUK students.
-The penalty per FTE in breach of consolidation is the tuition fee for Scots / rEU students and the subject price for rUK students based on the breakdown of student numbers in excess of the threshold.
+- 20. For the controlled subject of Dentistry, universities will be liable for a financial penalty if they exceed their indicative number by 5%. - 21.
+For the controlled subject of Medicine, universities will be liable for a financial penalty if they exceed their intake target for all Scots-dom, rEU and rUK entrants, subject to a 10% tolerance threshold. - 22.
+The control covers Scots-dom, rEU and rUK students.
+The financial penalty per FTE in breach of consolidation is the tuition fee for Scots-dom/rEU students and the subject price for rUK students, based on the assumed breakdown of student numbers in excess of the threshold.